 Okay, am I going insane here?

 I have arrived at a bit of a conundrum with how the Audio by Van Alstine SET 120 Control Amplifier has performed during my review period.
-It’s so good, that if I were to list the brand names and models of the class-A/B solid state integrated amplifiers that retail for <$3,000 USD (in as old as 2003 money) that have come through my system, and then I were to go further and tell you that the Audio by Van Alstine control amplifier is my favourite among them.
+It’s so good, that if I were to list the brand names and models of the class-A/B solid state integrated amplifiers that retail for <$4,000 USD (in as old as 2003 money) that have come through my system, and then go further and tell you that the AVA control amplifier is my favourite among them.
 I’d be summarily ushered out of the industry press corp post haste.

 On The Road

-Having feared that I’ve fallen in love with the wrong girl (again), I hauled the Audio by Van Alstine SET 120 Control Amplifier off to what I propose to be the best combination of ears and brain in our industry, fellow Part-Time Audiophile contributor member Dave McNair, the multi-Grammy Award winning mastering engineer of Dave McNair Mastering.
+Having feared that I’ve fallen in love with the wrong girl (again), I hauled the Audio by Van Alstine SET 120 Control Amplifier off to what I propose to be the best combination of ears and brain in our industry, fellow Part-Time Audiophile contributor member Dave McNair, also known as the multi-Grammy Award winning mastering engineer of Dave McNair Mastering.

-While waiting for the Audio by Van Alstine SET 120 Control Amplifier to warm up, we took to listening to the rest of Dave’s system as it sits.
-We run through a few reference records from Dave’s collection on the Rega RP10 turntable, feeding either of the RCM Audio or Moon by Simaudio phono stages at hand.
+While waiting for the Audio by Van Alstine SET 120 Control Amplifier to warm up, we took to listening to the rest of Dave’s system as it was.
+We ran through a few reference records from Dave’s collection on the Rega RP10 turntable, feeding either of the RCM Audio or Moon by Simaudio phono stages at hand.
 Switching back and forth between the two phono-stages, we came to slightly prefer Moon by Simaudio but by only the slimmest of margins.
 From the phono-stage we fed the output signal to an already warm Audio Hungary Qualiton APX 200 Vacuum Tube Stereo Power Amplifier that Dave reviewed earlier this year.
 From there it all went to a pair of Qln Prestige Three loudspeakers, also reviewed by Dave.

 The AudioHungary APX 200 has a really cool feature for a stand-alone amplifier.
-A isolated pair of RCA inputs feeding a passive volume control.
+An isolated pair of RCA inputs feeding a passive volume control.
 Which then turns this beautiful stereo tube amplifier into a control amplifier just like the Audio by Van Alstine SET 120.
 Making for a rather square comparison between the two.

 Immediately we hear that the all-tube Qualiton APX 200 is an order of magnitude better than the all solid state Audio by Van Alstine SET 120 Control Amplifier.
 The APX 200 is better in all comparable aspects, and even a better still in a few aspects that no solid state amplifier is ready to address.
-From there we switch to the Pass Labs XA60.8 mono-blocks (fronted by a PS Audio Stellar Gain Cell preamplifier), which like the Van Alstine control amplifier, the XA60.8 mono-blocks offer up 60 Watts per channel but with all of them available in pure class-A. Making for a rather square comparison between the two.
+From there we switch to the Pass Labs XA60.8 mono-blocks (fronted by a PS Audio Stellar Gain Cell preamplifier), which like the Van Alstine control amplifier, the XA60.8 mono-blocks offer up 60 watts per channel but with all of them available in pure class-A. Making for a rather square comparison between the two.

-This time, we’re treated to a extra dollop of subterranean bass (40-50Hz) that neither the Qualiton APX 200 nor the Audio by Van Alstine SET 120 Control Amplifier deliver in the same way as the XA60.8.
+This time, we’re treated to a extra dollop of subterranean bass (40-50 Hz) that neither the Qualiton APX 200 nor the Audio by Van Alstine SET 120 Control Amplifier deliver in the same way as the XA60.8.
 In the mid-bass, mid-range, and treble, the Qualiton APX 200 remained the ultimate winner of the three.
 But don’t be fooled, the Pass Labs mono-blocks still offered up a dazzling sound with the Qln Prestige Three loudspeakers.
 If perhaps one were to only experience the XA60.8 mono-blocks powering the Qln Prestige Three loudspeakers the end result would still be one for the record books.
 It must be said, that what Dave and I were doing on this day was nothing more than an exercise in splitting the differences between blonde Norwegian short hairs.

 Another being, “The Qualiton APX 200 on the Qln’s will urge you to buy the Qualiton.
 The Van Alstine SET 120 on the Qln’s will urge you to buy the Qln’s.”
-This of course is a top down vantage point, and one that tickles the brain in enjoyable ways regarding the SET 120’s abilities.
+This of course is a top down vantage point, and one that tickles the brain in enjoyable ways regarding the AVA SET 120’s abilities.

 The Audio by Van Alstine SET 120 Control Amplifier could be a perfectly functional centerpiece of a great-sounding stereo system.
-It could also be the ideal amplifier for a second-system.
-And due to its dead quiet and noiseless background, I would also consider it as a ‘smarter-than-self-powered‘ solution for those who prefer the experience near-field monitors.
-I am hard-pressed to think of a place where I would not like to hear the SET 120 perform.
+It could also be the most ideal amplifier for a second-system.
+And due to its dead quiet and noiseless background, I would also consider it as a ‘smarter-than-self-powered‘ solution for those who prefer the experience of near-field monitors.
+With that, I am hard-pressed to think of a place where I would not like to hear the SET 120 perform.